Draconizations/LnzLive/GUIDE.md

 ### Text Editor (Right Panel)

-The Text Editor displays the raw LNZ data.
+The text editor displays the raw LNZ data.
 You can edit the data directly and see the changes in the viewport after applying them.

 ## Help!
 It crashes when I do X!